-- The incident should be referred to the DSL (or deputy) as soon as possible. - The DSL will hold an initial review meeting with appropriate staff.
-This may include the staff member(s) who heard the disclosure and the safeguarding or leadership team who deal with safeguarding concerns. - There will be subsequent interviews with the children involved (if appropriate). - Parents and carers will be informed at an early stage and involved in the process in order to best support the child unless there is good reason to believe that involving them would put the child at risk of harm.
+- Confiscate the phone and switch it to 'flight mode' if possible. - The incident should be referred to the DSL (or deputy) as soon as possible with the phone. - The DSL will hold an initial review meeting with appropriate staff.
+This may include the staff member(s) who heard the disclosure and the safeguarding or leadership team who deal with safeguarding concerns. - There will be subsequent interviews with the children involved (if appropriate).

-A referral will be made to children's social care and/or the police immediately if there is a concern that a child has been harmed or is at risk of immediate harm at any point in the process.
+- Parents and carers will be informed at an early stage and involved in the process in order to best support the child unless there is good reason to believe that involving them would put the child at risk of harm. - A referral will be made to children's social care and/or the police immediately if there is a concern that a child has been harmed or is at risk of immediate harm at any point in the process.